-This visa allows you to travel to the UK for leisure, business, or private purposes and stay for up to 6 months.
+This visa allows you to travel to the UK for leisure, business, study, or private purposes and stay for up to six months.
 You can extend this to 11 months if you’re receiving private medical treatment or 12 months if you’re doing academic research.

 You can apply for this visa as long as you can prove that you can support yourself for the duration of your stay.
 You will also need to provide a current passport or valid ID.
 Additional documents may need to be provided, depending on the purpose of your visit.

 The visa is also available as a long-term visitor visa, however, you will only be able to stay for a maximum period of six months at a time.
 You’ll need to prove that you’re only visiting and not living in the UK on each visit.
 Costs for long-term visitor visas are:

 - £200 for up to 11 months (medical visit) or 12 months (academic visit)

 - £670 for five years;

 This visa is for short study language courses that last between 6-11 months.
 You can apply if you are aged over 16 and studying an English language course.

 The cost is £200.
 You need to be able to show evidence that you’ve been accepted onto a UK course and prove that you can support yourself financially.
 You will also need to provide a valid passport/ID and accommodation details.

 Marriage Visitor visa

 You can apply for this visa if you want to get married or register a civil partnership in the UK, as long as you’re not planning to stay in the country.